mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * Not every pull request requires QA Review.
 Prioritize large features or material changes to the product for QA review.
     * Pull requests labelled with `QA Review` automatically notify the QA team at large.
     * Reviews by QA may occur at the same time as review by core committers.
+5. Apply additional labels as necessary:
-5. If this pull request is meant for a quality or patch release, apply the `CherryPickApproved` label.
+    * `CherryPickApproved`: Apply this if the pull request is meant for a quality or patch release.
-    * If there is uncertainty on the approval, apply the `CherryPickCandidate` label instead.
+    * `CherryPickCandidate`: Apply this if there is uncertainty on the cherry-pick approval.
+    * `Awaiting PR`: Apply this if the pull requests depends on another (e.g. server changes)
+    * `Setup Test Server`: Apply this if the changes should be tested on a newly built test server.
+    * See [labels](/contribute/getting-started/labels) for more details.
 6. Wait for a review.
     * Expect some interaction with each of your reviewers within 2 business days.
     * There is no need to explicitly mention them on the pull request, or to explicitly reach out on our community server.